balena-io-modules/resin-plugin-hello/README.md

 This plugin serves many purposes:

-- As an example of how Resin CLI plugins are made.
+- As a Resin CLI plugin example.
-- As a tutorial, in order to learn the basics of Resin CLI plugins development.
+- As a tutorial, in order to learn the basics of Resin CLI plugin development.
 - As a boilerplate to build your own plugin.

 ## Tutorial

-The [index.js](https://github.com/resin-io/resin-plugin-hello/blob/master/index.js) file is fully commented as a basic Resin CLI plugin development tutorial.
-Checkout this file if you want to learn to developer your first Resin CLI plugin.
+The [index.js](https://github.com/resin-io/resin-plugin-hello/blob/master/index.js) file contains annotations that serve as a basic Resin CLI plugin development tutorial.
+Check this file if you want to learn how to develop your first Resin CLI plugin.

 ## Package.json

-Make sure that you name your plugin as *resin-plugin-[pluginName]* in your `package.json` **otherwise the CLI will not load it**.
+Make sure that you name your plugin as `resin-plugin-<plugin-name>` in your `package.json` **otherwise the CLI will not load it**.

-Examples of well formed plugin names:
+Examples of well-formed plugin names:

 - `resin-plugin-hey-there`
 - `resin-plugin-my-kickass-plugin`

-Examples of ill formed plugin names:
+Examples of ill-formed plugin names:

 - `resin-hey-there`
-- `my-resin-cli-plugin`.
+- `my-resin-cli-plugin`

 ## Installing